Navigation auf uzh.ch

 • Scallop Eyes as Inspiration for New Microscope Objectives

-Neuroscientists at the University of Zurich have developed innovative objectives for light microscopy by using mirrors to produce images.
-Their design finds correspondence in mirror telescopes used in astronomy on the one hand and the eyes of scallops on the other.
-The new objectives enable high-resolution imaging of tissues and organs in a much wider variety of immersion media than with conventional microscope lenses.
+Neuroscientists have developed new objectives that enable high-resolution imaging of tissues and organs in a much wider variety of immersion media than with conventional microscope lenses.

 • Pitch Perfect